zopencommunity/meta/README.md

 zopen install <package>...
 ```

 Used to install a z/OS Open Tools package.
-By default, the latest version is installed although options are available to install specific versions, tags or to pick from a selection [see ```--help``` for more]
+By default, the latest stable version is installed although options are available to install specific versions, tags or to pick from a selection [see ```--help``` for more]

 ```
 zopen upgrade